cideM/blog/content/blog/applicative-compose/index.md

 ## The Problem

 When I went through _Haskell From First Principle (HFFP)_ the first time, I struggled with the `Compose` applicative instance, which is part of an exercise in chapter 25.
-I recently revisited some chapters from the book and I finally understand how it works.
+I recently revisited some chapters from the book and it's beginning to make a lot more sense now.
 In this post I'll go through some hints and visual cues that have helped me sort it all out.

 Here's the code that I couldn't make sense of initially: